Dr. Tiana U. Wilson

 Editorial Experience

-I am an senior for Black Perspectives, an award-winning blog of the African American Intellectual History Society (AAIHS).
+From 2022–2024, I was the managing editor for Black Perspectives, an award-winning blog of the African American Intellectual History Society (AAIHS).
 As engaged scholars, we are deeply committed to producing and disseminating cutting-edge research that is accessible to the public and is oriented towards advancing the lives of people of African descent and humanity.
 We serve as a medium to advance these critical goals.

 Freelancer